Artist Statement

 Bio

 Madeleine Kelly is an artist and educator currently living in New Orleans.
-She will be earning an MFA from the University of New Orleans in May 2024.
-A long time arts educator, she currently teaches drawing and printmaking courses at UNO.
-She is the recipient of the 2024 Homer L. Hitt Society Art Award.
+She received her MFA from the University of New Orleans in May 2024.
+A long time arts educator, she currently teaches drawing and painting courses at UNO.
+She is the recipient of the 2024 Homer L. Hitt Society Art Award, and is the 2024 King Range National Conservation Area Artist-in-Residence.
 She has shown work locally at the Good Children Gallery, the Bywater Art Lofts Gallery, and the Fletcher Hall Gallery at the University of Lafayette.
 Her work has been featured in the New Orleans Arts Rag and Antenna Signals Magazine.